inbacklog/monthly-housing-budget/README.md

 - The entry destination follows the current screen; the redundant Budget/Actuals switch has been removed from the compact add menu.
 Budget entries and actual transactions remain separate.
-- Donation QR images are the two exact PNGs supplied by the owner.
-They are displayed without cropping, stretching or colour filters, and embedded in the standalone copy.
-Support remains a compact, nonmodal panel.
 - All v1.2.0 features remain: drag handles, keyboard positioning, Undo, type-first entry form, custom categories, quick expense setup, backups and shared links.
 - Financial formulas, data format and storage key remain unchanged.
 The cache